Service + Area

 • Tri-Peak keeps Pea Ridge work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-• Pea Ridge, AR planning for excavation is coordinated against Benton County routing, nearby coverage in Bentonville, Rogers, Centerton, and Bella Vista, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+• Pea Ridge, AR excavation planning accounts for Benton County access, nearby work in Bentonville, Rogers, Centerton, and Bella Vista, and the site readiness details that control the next handoff.

 Pea Ridge Market Planning Notes

-• Pea Ridge is treated as a ring-2 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Benton County work conditions.
+• Pea Ridge is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Benton County work conditions.

 • Local routing for Excavation in Pea Ridge commonly overlaps Bentonville, Rogers, Centerton, and Bella Vista, so crew moves and deliveries are sequenced against nearby commitments instead of planning each stop in isolation.